arkency/posts/posts/2016-07-08-testing-soap-api-adapters.md

 We are going to use `savon` gem for the implementation and `webmock` to help us with testing.
-The plan is to implement a `capture` functionaly for a payment gateway.
+The plan is to implement a `capture` functionality for a payment gateway.
 It means that goods were already shipped or delivered to the customer and the reserved amount can be paid to the merchant.